bookfere/Ebook-Translator-Calibre-Plugin/README.md

 * __[Custom]__: Customize your own translation engine

 Except for Google(Free) and DeepL(Free), who does not require an API key, other built-in translation engines require you to register a corresponding account and pay to obtain an API key.

+If you intend to use a JSON key file with the Google translation engine, you will also need to install the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk) on your operating system and ensure that the gcloud command is working properly."

 If you opt for a paid translation engine, we recommend you to refer to its official documentation for pricing rules.
 For example, ChatGPT uses its official tool, __[Tokenizer](https://platform.openai.com/tokenizer)__, to estimate the number of tokens required to translate a given amount of text in order to provide a cost estimate.